 The Intuition 3D suspension system incorporates the back panel and harness system.
 It is the main reason why this model has such good stability.
-It fit the back extremely well while still remaining comfortable, especially in the shoulder straps.
+It fit the back and hip extremely well while still remaining comfortable, especially in the shoulder straps.
 Some climbing and scrambles aren’t going to make this bag move around or chafe if sized properly so you won’t feel the weight of your load

 The large has enough wiggle room that majority of large than average men should find it comfortable.
 If in doubt, try to find an in-store location that stocks these bags or contact Gregory for advice.

 To access the back zipper to the main compartment all you need to do is unbuckle the bottom load, so if there’s rain you can do it faster.
 This bag has some pockets for additional storage/organization.
 The hip belt pockets are large enough for storing small items like keys, snack bars, a phone, and a slim pair of sunglasses.

 Gregory has the Savant 58 categorized as a backpack for “backpacking, climbing or traveling around the world”.
-The brand really wanted this model to perform well under a variety of circumstances.
+The brand really wanted this model to perform well under a variety of circumstances like rain.

 Even though this backpack is an overnighter, it is plenty durable.
 The 210D ripstop nylon body is going to resist general wear and tear for quite some time if cared for nicely.
 The EVA foam padding and mesh throughout the bag are equally durable.

 The zippers used aren’t anything special but there are no complaints about breakage.
 Finally, this bag is resistant to light water and moisture but also has a full coverage pullover rain cover for total protection from rain.

 The Savant 58 is really just a useful backpack anyone can enjoy, even your heavy days at the university.
 Before buying you should take it’s weakness into consideration, however.

 Although the Savant 58 is largely a well-liked backpack, there is a bit of a trend when it comes to complaints.
 The two major problems with this model include: